masylum/mobx-rest/README.md

   first or wait for the server's response.
   - `patch = true` Whether we want to use the `PATCH` verb and semantics, sending only the changed attributes instead of the whole resource down the wire.
+  - `keepChanges = false` Whether we want to keep the changes after the response from the API.

 Example: